mlflow/mlflow/docs/source/new-features/index.rst

                     </div>
                     <img class="card-image" src="../_static/images/logos/mlflow-logo.svg" alt="MLflow"></img>
                     <div class="body">
-                        Mlflow has a new <a href=https://mlflow.org>homepage</a> that has been completely modernized.
+                        MLflow has a new <a href=https://mlflow.org>homepage</a> that has been completely modernized.
 Check it out today!
                     </div>
                     <div class="tag">
                         <a href="https://github.com/mlflow/mlflow/releases/tag/v2.10.0">released in 2.10.0</a>